pratikkhandve55/CODSOFT/README.md

-# Cisco
+# CodeSoft
-this is my cisco internship repository my all work in whole internship is here
+this is my Codesof internship repository my all work in whole internship is here